 Remove-ADComputer -Identity "HR-101"

-In the above PowerShell script, Remove-AdComputer remove computer from active directory specified by Identity parameter.
+In the above PowerShell script, Remove-AdComputer removes computer from the active directory specified by the Identity parameter.

-When we run above command, it will prompt to perform this action as below
+When we run the above command, it will prompt us to perform the action below

-On Y or Yes to All option selection, Remove-AdComputer remove active directory computer.
+On Y or Yes to All option selection, Remove-AdComputer removes the active directory computer.

 Remove all AdComputer from Specified Location

-If you want to remove all adcomputer from specified location, you need to use Get-AdComputer cmdlet to get ad computers using Filter conditions as below
+If you want to remove all adcomputer from a specified location, you need to use the Get-AdComputer cmdlet to get ad computers using Filter conditions as below